PluribusDigital/open-fda/README.md

 We had 2-3 compressed standup meetings each day to stay coordinated, and reprioritized the backlog daily.

 We limited working hours to a sustainable pace (8 hour days).
-Our [punch card](https://github.com/STSILABS/open-fda/graphs/punch-card) shows this, with the exception of some DevOps work that was done late (in part for personal preference, and in part to not disrupt the development process).
+Our [punch card](https://github.com/STSILABS/open-fda/graphs/punch-card) shows this, with the exception of some DevOps work that was done late (in part for personal preference and in part not to disrupt the development process).

 ### Collaboration Tools
 * **Trello**: backlog/tasking.